Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Methods

-To maintain an implementation that is consistent with the un-packed version, we need to be able to prevent attention between tokens in the pack which belong to different sequences.
-Other implementations use custom attention kernels which reconstruct padding.
-Instead, we propose directly masking the attention matrix with a block-diagonal mask to be applied before the attention.
-This is straightforward to implement in modern frameworks (see Figure~\ref{fig:attention}).
-Naturally, there is a cost to both the mask construction and applying it to the attention matrix (see Table~\ref{tab:depth_study}, Section~\ref{s:exppacking}).
+To maintain an implementation that is consistent with the un-packed version, tokens from different sequences within a pack should not be able to attend to each other.
+This is typically achieved in other implementations by unpacking the sequences using custom attention kernels and then doing the attention per-sequence~\cite{effectivetransformer}.
+Instead, we propose directly masking the attention matrix with a block-diagonal mask before the attention softmax.
+This is straightforward to implement in modern frameworks (see Figure~\ref{fig:attention_lossunpack}).
+Naturally, there is a cost to both the mask construction and applying it to the attention matrix.
+However, it is required to keep the accuracy (see Table~\ref{tab:depth_study}, Section~\ref{s:exppacking}, Section~\ref{s:explc}).
+See also the code of the deprecated \href{https://github.com/tensorflow/tensor2tensor/commit/c9144dfa5f514cab529f487b069415daee5e211e#diff-3c271923bb62bdd35f3b0f6a2c94ea320825d834bbf51334a9acbc04fbea9763R538}{tensor2tensor} library and our own provided code.